xeviknal/aidl-2021-wo-rl/README.md

 Our first milestone was reached when we managed to complete the REINFORCE implementation and start running experiments.
 Xavi was already familiar with GitHub and taught the rest of us how to work with git and create pull requests to incorporate features and we all tried to figure out how the REINFORCE algorithm works and how to implement it.

 However, we stumbled with our implementation due to both theory misunderstandings and code bugs.
-Xavi also found a memory leak in one of OpenAI's Gym libraries which caused our experiments to run out of memory, so we were forced us to fork them and fix them in order to successfully run them.
+Xavi also found a memory leak in one of OpenAI's Gym libraries which caused our experiments to run out of memory, so we were forced to fork them and fix them in order to successfully run them.

 We expected to have very slow training but we encountered no training at all.
 Early on we had a run which managed to get good results but we hadn't yet implemented random seed presetting and we could not replicate the experiment.
 We started adding variables to TensorBoard to study what was happening and we discovered that the network entropy was collapsing very quickly.